We've had makeover! Tether Airborne Index was previously known as COVIDCare

 Looking after our communities

-Teachers, parents, and learners are able to monitor live, real-time CO2 levels on public display or by scanning a QR code.
+Teachers, parents, and learners are able to monitor live, real-time CO2 levels on public display

 “Schools are an important part of the infrastructure of communities, as they provide safe and supportive learning environments for students, employ teachers and other staff, and enable parents, guardians, and caregivers to work.”